Dangerous heat looms for Southern California

 “We are exiting a winter that was not a winter,” Tardy said.

-In the U.S. southwest, the weather service issued an excessive heat warning for Phoenix, with temperatures projected to hit 114 degrees Fahrenheit (45.5 Celsius), the highest of the year so far.
+In the U.S. southwest, the weather service issued an excessive heat warning for Phoenix, with temperatures hitting 115 degrees Fahrenheit (46.1 Celsius), the highest of the year so far.
 The warning extended into other parts of Arizona.

 Associated Press writer Ariel Tue contributed to this report from Pasadena.